eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L07-Module Review Questions/01-Third Party and Open Source Tool Integration with Azure Review Questions.md

 Habitat is an incorrect answer.

-Habitat is used with Chef for creating platform-independent build artifacts called for your applications.
+Habitat is used with Chef for creating platform-independent build artifacts for your applications.

 Master, Agent and Facts are core components of the Puppet automation platform.
 Another core component is 'Console Services'.
 Puppet Master acts as a center for Puppet activities and processes.
 Puppet Agent runs on machines managed by Puppet, to facilitate management.
 Console Services is a toolset for managing and configuring resources managed by Puppet.
 Facts are metadata used to determine the state of resources managed by Puppet.
 [explanation]